13 Best Tactical Watches Of 2017

 There’s no doubt this is a fine tactical watch.
 In addition to the above mentioned features is boasts wireless connectivity so you can download software updates, a triple axis compass and matte black, non-reflective coating.
 It must be mentioned however, that this outdoor watch will typically set you back more than $500.
 That said, there are plenty of outdoor types who will pay several times that for a decent sized tattoo; and good luck trying to find true North using one of those.
 All in all the Tactix Bravo is a great tactical watch.

 Casio Men’s GG-1000-1A3CR

 You can wear this baby spelunking in the filthiest, tightest cave and it won’t miss a beat.
 It’s also water resistant and will handle most any surface watersport with aplomb.
 An array of other useful features includes thermometer, digital compass and auto LED illuminator.
-So whether you’re pursuing baddies through the Hindu Kush or navigating at night above the treeline as you quest for the summit this Hall of Fame tactical watch will be a dependable companion.
+So whether you’re pursuing baddies through the Hindu Kush or navigating at night above the treeline as you quest for the summit this tactical watch will be a dependable companion.

 Luminox Evo Navy Seal

 The Luminox Evo Navy Seal tactical watch is a joy to behold that embraces all the best aspects of the tactical watch (versatility, ruggedness, usability) while demonstrating conclusively that style and toughness are not mutually exclusive.
 A short list of its features include GMT scale, luminous clock hands and hour markers, scratch resistant crystal and water resistance to 200 meters.